Andy Parker (American football)

-Andrew James Parker (born September 8, 1961) is an American former professional football tight end in the National Football League (NFL).
-He played seven seasons for the Los Angeles Raiders (1984–1988, 1990) and the San Diego Chargers (1989).
+Andrew James Parker (born September 8, 1961) is an American former professional football player who was a tight end for seven seasons in the National Football League (NFL).
+He played college football for the Utah Utes before playing in the NFL for the Los Angeles Raiders (1984–1988, 1990) and the San Diego Chargers (1989).
 An effective short yardage and goal line blocking specialist.
-Voted by his pears as special teams captain in 1987 and 1988.
+Voted by his peers as special teams captain in 1987 and 1988.